18 April 2011

 Pre-Gleason: Picture Scoop, Inc. (1942 - 1946)

-a listing of everything known about Picture Scoop, Inc. Including a list of all known publications.
-Picture Scoop is usually affiliated with Lev Gleason, however he doesn't show up in 1942
+This is everything that is known about Picture Scoop, Inc. Including a list of all known publications.
+Picture Scoop is usually affiliated by comic fans with Lev Gleason, however he doesn't show up in 1942

 PICTURE SCOOP, INC.